ekg/smbe2024/impg_prez.md

 ---

-## Future Directions: Scaling to Larger Datasets
+# Scaling to Larger Datasets

 - Strategies for handling thousands of genomes
   - Improved partitioning and distributed processing